NetPanorama: A Declarative Grammar for Network Construction, Transformation, and Visualization: Related Work

-\grammar{} can best be compared to GLO-STIX~\cite{glo-stix} which defines graph visualization as an ordered set of \textit{graph-level operations} (GLO) for \textit{Specifying Techniques and Interactive eXploration} (STIX) such as `Size Nodes by Count' or `Aggregate Nodes by attribute0 and attribute1'. \grammar{} extends and complements the GLOs in GLO-STIX (notably graph projection, graph analysis, node and link styling, and layouts) and provides them in a declarative, rather a procedural way which can require specific operations to happen before others.
+\grammar{} is best compared to GLO-STIX~\cite{glo-stix} which defines graph visualizations as an ordered set of \textit{graph-level operations} (GLO) for \textit{Specifying Techniques and Interactive eXploration} (STIX) such as `Size Nodes by Count' or `Aggregate Nodes by attribute0 and attribute1'. \grammar{} extends and complements these GLOs (notably graph projection, graph analysis, node and link styling, and layouts) and offers a declarative, rather a procedural way that requires specific operations to happen before others.
 This allows \grammar{} to express a wider range of designs and techniques.
 A direct comparison with examples from both languages is found on our website.\footnote{http://netpanorama.netlify.app/docs/example-sequences/les-mis/intro}

-This section explains \grammar's main concepts through the example of creating an ordered adjacency matrix (Figure \ref{fig:pipeline}). \textsc{All-caps} terms in this and the following sections refer to detailed description of steps in Section \ref{sec:system}.

-Similar to GLO-STIX, \grammar{} describes network visualization as a pipeline of steps (Figure \ref{fig:schema-pipeline}, Table \ref{tab:overview}).
-Each step, called a \textit{construct} in \grammar{} has a set of parameters and options.
-Most steps in our pipeline are optional.
-Unlike GLO-STIX, the order in which steps are specified in \grammar{} does \textit{not} matter; their order is implicit because the results of specific steps (such as creating networks or calculating layouts) are referred to by name in other steps.
-The example in Figure \ref{fig:pipeline} visualizes the Les Miserables character co-occurrence dataset with link weights.
-The example provides two ordering methods: one based on clustering, and one based on matrix node seriation~\cite{behrisch2016matrix}, which a user can switch between using a select box.